swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

-This restriction prevents exclusivity violations where the modification of the actor-isolated `balance` is initiated by passing it as `inout` to a call that is then suspended, and another task executed on the same actor then fails with an exclusivity violation in trying to access `balance` itself.
+> **Rationale**: this restriction prevents exclusivity violations where the modification of the actor-isolated `balance` is initiated by passing it as `inout` to a call that is then suspended, and another task executed on the same actor then attempts to access `balance`.
+Such an access would then result in an exclusivity violation that will terminate the program.
+While the `inout` restriction is not required for memory safety (because errors will be detected at runtime), the default re-entrancy of actors makes it very easy to introduce non-deterministic exclusivity violations.
+Therefore, we introduce this restriction to eliminate that class of problems that where a race would trigger an exclusivity violation.

 ### Cross-actor references and `ConcurrentValue` types

-A separate proposal introduces the [`ConcurrentValue` protocol](https://docs.google.com/document/d/1m2fLLq9_ArY1ySt108soxOZNX7XT0ixMlNLFK08789M/).
+A separate proposal introduces the [`ConcurrentValue` protocol][se302].
 Values of types that conform to the `ConcurrentValue` protocol are safe to share across concurrently-executing code.
 There are various kinds of types that work well this way: value-semantic types like `Int` and `String`, value-semantic collections of such types like `[String]` or `[Int: String]`, immutable classes, and so on.

 Actors protect their shared mutable state, so actor instances can be freely shared across concurrently-executing code, and the actor itself will internally maintain synchronization.
 Therefore, every actor type implicitly conforms to the `ConcurrentValue` protocol.